This article has been updated from a previous version. The importance of ‘the home’ cannot be overst...

 It’s important to know that while posted mortgage rates are a good starting point when it comes to figuring out your mortgage, they aren’t always the best possible rate.
 This is especially true for those who are able to shop around and get quotes based on their specific needs using an online comparison tool such as LowestRates.ca.
 When you’re shopping for a mortgage, you’ll also need to pass what’s known as a “stress test” which tests your ability to afford payments at a higher interest rate.
 Lenders use the Bank of Canada’s qualifying interest rate for this stress test.

 Fixed rates are often slightly higher than variable interest rates, which fluctuate based on the bank’s prime lending rate.
 This is because the bank is absorbing any risk should interest rates increase during the term of your mortgage.
-When you opt for a fixed mortgage rate you may miss out on lower interest payments in the event that prime rate dips, however, on the flipside, you are protected should interest rates increase to higher than your fixed rate.

 If you’re concerned about increasing interest rates, a fixed rate mortgage with MCAP may be the right choice for you.
 MCAP offers two different types of fixed rate mortgages: 1-10-year closed fixed rate mortgages, and a 6-month convertible fixed rate mortgage.
 With the 1-10 year closed fixed rate mortgages, MCAP offers a 120 day rate hold period, which is helpful for house hunters seeking mortgage pre-approval.